top of page

 Today Minister Robinson is recognized as one of the most an innovative, influential and outspoken spiritual leader of our time, in addition to being a progressive pioneer in the education of disadvantaged children.

-Symbolic to his dedication and character, Minister Robinson affectionately known as Rev. and short for his nickname of Revelation is also an author of various books and a musician who wrote and composed the organization's inspirational community anthem "Your Pain is Mine," and has received from the Mayor's office and City Council numerous citations and proclamations for the diligence of his work in the community, and in collaboration with many civic, private and community-based organizations.
+Symbolic to his dedication and character, Minister Robinson affectionately known as Rev. and short for his nickname of Revelation is also an author of various books and a musician who wrote and composed the organization's inspirational community anthem "Your Pain is Mine," and has received from the Mayor's office and City Council numerous citations and proclamations for the diligence of his work in the community, and in collaboration with many governmental entities, civic, private and community-based organizations.

 From the shores of rivers, oceans and seas, to the air that sustains the vitality of life, we are born different, creatively unique and by design, not to allow our differences to make a difference, but to ensure the commonality of our experiences and love for humanity will serve as our testimonies of change, and transformation, ultimately make a difference throughout the world. -- Minister Steven T. Robinson